 A member may elect a direct rollover through myVRS.
 However, if the refund is less than \$200 of taxable income, VRS pays the funds directly to the member.
-The member may roll over both taxable and after-tax funds to the Virginia Cash Match Plan (if the employer participates) or to the COV 457 Plan by calling 877-327-5261 or by logging into Account Access and completing a Direct Rollover/Transfer Request for the applicable plan.

 A member who elects a rollover after first receiving a payment from VRS must make the rollover within 60 days of receiving the funds.
 The member may replace federal and state tax withholdings with personal funds to roll over 100% of the refund.
 Otherwise, the tax withholding portion is subject to taxation in the year it is withheld.
 The amount rolled over is not taxable until the member receives the funds.